 - The dog has a history of biting or aggression.

 - The owner fails to supervise their dog around a young child.

-- The owner fails to control their dog who is exhibiting aggressive behavior.
+- The owner fails to control the dog, who is exhibiting aggressive behavior.

 Is it true that there is a “one bite” rule?

-A common misconception of dog bite claims is that a dog owner gets “one free bite”.
-In other words, unless the dog has bitten before, you will not be able to recover for your injuries.
+A common misconception of dog bite claims is that a dog owner gets “one free bite.”
+In other words, unless the dog has bitten people before, you will not be able to receive compensation for your injuries.
 This is not the case.
-Each state has separate and unique dog bite laws, and it is very important that you retain an attorney who understands the differences.
+Each state has separate and unique dog bite laws, and it is very important that you retain a dog bite attorney who understands the differences.

-Some counties in Maryland, such as Prince Georges County, have breed restrictions, and do not allow its residents to own a pit bull.
+Some counties in Maryland, such as Prince George’s County, have breed restrictions and do not allow their residents to own a pit bull.